LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.269.0
+*Released*: 12 December 2022
+* Updates for picklist consistency
+  * remove checkbox to change sharing state of picklist from overview page

 ### version 2.268.1
 *Released*: 12 December 2022
 * Issue 46681: Don't show the assay button for Aliquots if assays is not enabled